mvolkmann/blog/src/nushell.md

 ## Installing

-There are many options for installing the Nushell.
+There are many options for installing or upgrading Nushell.

 If you have Rust installed, enter `cargo install nu`.
 This takes several minutes to complete.